linode/docs/docs/guides/tools-reference/tools/linux-cat-command/index.md

     One more line of text to the example file.

-Also like with creating a file, this same feature can be used to redirect the content of one file to another.
+Also like with creating a file, this same feature can be used to redirect the contents of one file to another.
 In this case, you can use the `>>` symbol to copy text from one file and append it to the end of another file:

     cat example-file.txt >> another-example-file.txt
     cat another-example-file.txt